 Wassily Kandinsky was an influential leader in the abstract art movement.
 He was interested in color, form, and composition.
 For Kandinsky, art was an expression of his internal world.
 This month we’ll experience our senses and make abstract art inspired by our surroundings as well as our own personal thoughts and feelings.

 Find older lessons on the Timeline + in the archives

 You can unlock one archived bundle each month for free!
-The March code is: TKJWV82
+The June code is: JZWY8UE

 IMPORTANT: This membership is a single-user license.
 It's for your use only.

 Please do not share your login and password with anyone, and do not distribute any printed or digital copies of the content found inside the membership.
 If your friends are interested in what we're doing inside The Studio, kindly direct them to visit the Art History Kids website so they can create a membership for their family!
 Thank you for being a member of The Studio and for honoring our copyright policy.